Table of Contents

 Lake O’Hara alpine hike description

-The Lake O’Hara alpine circuit is a loop so it’s easy to eliminate sections.
+The Lake O’Hara alpine hike is a loop, so it’s easy to eliminate sections.
 If you hate exposure – ledges, cliffs and paths clinging to the mountains then perhaps you’d want to give the Wiwaxy Gap and Huber Ledges Alpine Route a pass.

 The same goes for the All Souls Alpine Route.
 The Yukness Ledges aren’t nearly as difficult or as airy as they appear from afar.